oracle-livelabs/database/odb-21c/dba-essentials/dbae-master/access-series-dbae/access-series-dbae.md

 ### Prerequisites

 This lab assumes you have -
- -   An Oracle Cloud accountx
+ -   An Oracle Cloud account
 -->

 ## <if type="hidden">DBA Essentials - </if>Workshop 1: Install Oracle Database 21c on OCI Compute